armscye/armscye/packages/logging/README.md

 The interface offers various methods for logging messages at different levels of severity:

+- `trace`: Log a message at the TRACE level.
 - `debug`: Log a message at the DEBUG level.
 - `info`: Log a message at the INFO level.
-- `warning`: Log a message at the WARNING level.
+- `warn`: Log a message at the WARN level.
 - `error`: Log a message at the ERROR level.
-- `critical`: Log a message at the CRITICAL level.

 Each method takes the message, usually a string, as the first argument and allows additional arguments for providing context (variables, objects, etc.).